agilepro/epiconsciousness/docs/Religion/Apologetics/dna-is-code.md

-# DNA is like Software
+# DNA is like Software Trick

 ~ by Günter Dantrimont